 Step 6: Create Simple and Effective Compositions

-I think the majority of the bird photographers fail to make good compositions.
+I think the majority of bird photographers fail to make good compositions.
 Either they include too much in a frame or include too less.

 I recommend extremely simple compositions.
 To begin with, it’s best to just make a composition with the bird and its perch using The Rule of Thirds composition technique.